DataDog/dd-trace-rb/docs/DevelopmentGuide.md

 All tests should run in CI.
 When adding new `spec.rb` files, you may need to add a test task to ensure your test file is run in CI.

- - Ensure that there is a corresponding Rake task defined in `Rakefile` under the the `spec` namespace, whose pattern matches your test file.
+ - Ensure that there is a corresponding Rake task defined in `Rakefile` under the `spec` namespace, whose pattern matches your test file.
  - Verify the Rake task is configured to run for the appropriate Ruby runtimes in the `ci` Rake task.

 ### Running tests